-- 1. To generate quality manpower to meet the requirements of IT industries by providing sound fundamental and core engineering knowledge and adequate exposure to emerging technologies. - 2.
-To develop abilities in students to interpret, analyze and design effective solutions while working in a team and adapt to current trends by engaging in life long learning. - 3.
-To make students understand the importance of environmental, societal, professional, ethical issues and effective communication skills.
+- 1. To product Quality Manpower catering to the requirements of IT Industry with sound fundamentals and core Engineering knowledge along with adequate exposure to Emerging Technologies. - 2.
+To develop graduates possessing abilities to Interpret, Analyse and Design effective solutions while working in a team and capable of adapting to current trends by engaging in Lifelong learning. - 3.
+To imbibe in graduate an understanding of issue related to Environment, Society, Profession and Ethics along with importance of Effective Communication Skills.